 Major Engagements included: Winchester, Antietam, Upperville, Barbee's Cross Roads, Beverly Ford, Gettysburg, Locust Grove, Hawe's Shop, Wilson's Raid, White Oak Swamp, Opequan, Cedar Creek, and the Appomattox Campaign (full list here).

-But there was no way that our ancestor, Laban Hause, could even think about going to war like his brother Augustus.
-His first wife had died, leaving him to raise a daughter alone on the frontier.
+But there was no way that my ancestor, Laban Hause, could even think about going to war like his brother Augustus.
+His first wife had died in 1859, leaving him to raise a daughter alone on the frontier.
 At thirty years old, he had just remarried and started a new family.
 (If he had volunteered there's a decent chance that I wouldn't be here to write this family history!)
 But I'm sure that Laban was proud of his brother's involvement, as well as all of his Hause and Hawes cousins.

 NOTES ON THIS PAGE